ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/backup-and-restore.markdown

 Parameters are as follows:

-* url - Required.
-The URL to database that will be backuped.
+* `url` - The URL to database that will be backuped.
 Server root URL (e.g. http://localhost:8080/) will point to `system` database, to point to a **specific database** please use `/databases/<database_name>` endpoint (e.g. to backup `ExampleDB` use http://localhost:8080/databases/ExampleDB).
-* dest - Required.
-Backup destination.
+* `dest` - Backup destination.
 Has to be writable.
+* _(Optional)_ `database` - The database to operate on.
+If no specified, the operations will be on the default database.
-* nowait - Optional.
-By default the utility will ping the server and wait until backup is done, specifying this flag will make the utility return immediately after the backup process has started.
+* _(Optional)_ `nowait` - By default the utility will ping the server and wait until backup is done, specifying this flag will make the utility return immediately after the backup process has started.
-* readkey - Optional.
-Specifying this flag will make the utility wait for key press before exiting.
+* _(Optional)_ `readkey` - Specifying this flag will make the utility wait for key press before exiting.
-* incremental - Optional.
-When specified, the backup process will be incremental when done to a folder where a previous backup lies.
+* _(Optional)_ `incremental` - When specified, the backup process will be incremental when done to a folder where a previous backup lies.
 If `dest` is an empty folder, or it does not exist, a full backup will be created.
 For incremental backups to work, the configuration option `Raven/Esent/CircularLog` has to be set to false.
+* _(Optional)_ `timeout` - Timeout (in milliseconds) to use for requestes.
+* _(Optional)_ `username`, `password`, `domain`, `api-key` - credentials used when authentication is requred.

 {NOTE Backups are not supported for Embedded databases. /}

+{NOTE `Raven.Backup.exe` has to be run with administrative privileges. /}

 ### Using Client API